-Government unsure how many got cost of living payment overseas
+'Unfortunate': Number of overseas Kiwis who pocketed cost of living payment unknown

 "But it's an unavoidable reality of paying it based on data that's held by Inland Revenue, rather than seeking a lot more data through an application process.
 So the alternative was worse.
 It's not perfect, but it's better than the alternatives."

-National's finance spokesperson Nicola Willis said the government should give taxpayers "much better surety the money hasn't gone far and wide around the world to those that are not eligible for it".
+National's finance spokesperson Nicola Willis said the Government should give taxpayers "much better surety the money hasn't gone far and wide around the world to those that are not eligible for it".

 She suspected the number of people who had received the payment in error was greater than 1 per cent.

-"The government needs to do a lot more investigation to provide New Zealanders assurance that their money isn't being wasted in large amounts."
+"The Government needs to do a lot more investigation to provide New Zealanders assurance that their money isn't being wasted in large amounts."

-The government is not going to "chase down" ineligible people to get the money back, Parker added.
+The Government is not going to "chase down" ineligible people to get the money back, Parker added.

 Willis said that was "disappointing".